hedronvision/bazel-compile-commands-extractor/ImplementationReadme.md

 We'd appreciate your joining us in aiming for clarity and ease of expression--by using line breaks to separate ideas--but not to manually reimplement word wrapping.

+### Cleanup Commits

+If you see ways to make anything better, we'd really appreciate your help!
+Unlike other projects that discourage quality improvements, we'd love it if you'd propose changes to leave things even better than you found them.

 ## Overall Strategy

 To get great autocomplete and enable other tooling, we need to get Bazel's understanding of how to compile the code into the compile_commands.json common format that clangd—and other good clang tooling—understands.